SergiusTheBest/plog/README.md

 ##Custom converter
 A converter must be a class with 2 static methods:

-- `header` converts a file header for a new file
+- `header` converts a header for a new log
-- `convert` converts all other messages
+- `convert` converts log messages to a raw buffer

 ```cpp
 namespace plog